Speaking from Experience

 - Pat Brush, Vice President of HSE, Quality & Industrial Risk Management; Air Liquide S.A.

 - Douglas Bryden, Environment and Operational Regulatory Partner; Travers Smith LLP

 - Brian Burnikel, Senior Manager EHS; The Boeing Co.

-- Christina Copeland, Sector Lead, Disclosure Services; CDP
+- Christina Copeland, Sector Manager, Disclosure Services; CDP

 - Barry Dambach, Senior Director EHS; Alcatel-Lucent